moreoronce/xmrig/README.md

+# About

-# This is a fork of Xmrig.
+This is a fork of Xmrig.
 And Compile by myself.
-Enjoy it.
+Enjoy it with no dev fee.
+Download link at realease page.

-# Donation: RHTymZJhGjcT6vjJzjSNjcM5qFKwwZkC1G
+Donation RTM: RHTymZJhGjcT6vjJzjSNjcM5qFKwwZkC1G